Last Contact

-"Last Contact" is a 4347-word science fiction short story published in 2007 by Stephen Baxter.
+"Last Contact" is a science fiction short story published in 2007 by Stephen Baxter.
 It was nominated for the 2008 Hugo Award for Best Short Story.

 Plot

 A mother and daughter, Maureen and 35-year-old Caitlin, live through the last few months of Earth's existence.
-Maureen and her late husband Harry are described as having substantial astrophysical intelligence.
+Maureen and her late husband Harry are described as having substantial astrophysical knowledge.
 Caitlin, an astrophysicist herself, has been involved with the recent discovery of the Big Rip, a field of dark energy that is essentially tearing the universe apart.
 With distant galaxies disappearing from view in deep field images, scientists have determined that the effect will culminate in a matter of months, unbeknownst to the general public.
 On March 15, Caitlin participated in a BBC Radio 4 discussion about the discovery, revealing it to the public.

-On June 5, amid their search for extraterrestrial intelligence as part of the Rip, distinctly shaped signals were detected, possibly caused by phantom energy.
-Caitlin reveals that she was invited to a shelter made by the University of Oxford which can make humans potentially outlive Earth using special equipment.
+On June 5, amid their search for extraterrestrial intelligence as part of the Rip, distinctly shaped signals were detected.
+Caitlin reveals that she was invited to a shelter to be built by the University of Oxford which will allow people to outlive Earth by about thirty minutes.

-The morning of October 14, the Sun gradually darkens within minutes.
-Maureen joins Caitlin in their pergola.
-Caitlin reveals that earlier, she, Bill, and the kids celebrated Christmas early; after the lunch, Bill put blue pills that had been distributed to everyone by the National Health Service in the kids' respective lemonades, and they fell asleep.
-Bill then took his own pill, and allowed Caitlin to leave, as she "always wanted to see it through to the end."
-She also declined the Oxford invitation.
-She gives Maureen a silicon sphere with instruments inside; Maureen is instructed to "keep recording until the expansion [of the universe] gets down to the centimeter scale, and the Rip cracks the sphere open, [then] the expansion reaches molecular scales", all of which should take a microsecond.
+The morning of October 14, the Sun rushes away within minutes.
+Caitlin joins Maureen in the pergola Maureen has built.
+Caitlin reveals that earlier, she, Bill, and the kids celebrated Christmas early; after the lunch, Bill put blue pills that had been distributed to everyone by the National Health Service in the kids' lemonades, and they fell asleep.
+Bill then took his own pill and allowed Caitlin to leave, as she wanted to see it through to the end.
+She has also declined the Oxford invitation.
+Caitlin shows Maureen a silicon sphere with instruments inside.
+The sphere is designed to "keep recording until the expansion gets down to the centimeter scale, and the Rip cracks the sphere open".
 They embrace as an earthquake reigns.
-Suddenly, Caitlin asks regarding interstellar messages Maureen claimed redundant to be decoded.
-As a violent wind blows, Maureen again replies that they do not need to be decoded – it is obvious to her the messages must have been variations of "goodbye".
+Caitlin asks about the interstellar messages Maureen said had no need to be decoded.
+As a violent wind blows and the Earth cracks open, Maureen yells that it is obvious to her that the messages must have been variations of "goodbye".